bombchus/z64-music-wiki/docs/advanced/tuning.md

 As an example if our sample has a root key of `72 (C6)` with a sample rate of `32000Hz` and we want it to play `60 (C5)` then we need to achieve a note speed of `0.5` for our sample to be tuned to the correct pitch; to do this we multiply `1` by `0.5`, with `0.5` being the tuning float we would use as with — tuning the note speed is equal to the tuning float value.

 !!! info
-    For — tuning your note speeds are manually caculated where the tuning float is equal to the note speed, as the note speed of your sample's root key is always assumed to be equal to `60 (C5)`'s note speed.
+    For — tuning your note speeds are manually caculated, as every drum and sound effect has a single sample assigned to a single specific note, where the tuning float is equal to the note speed, as the note speed of your sample's root key is always assumed to be equal to `60 (C5)`'s note speed.

 $(Root\hspace{1 mm}Key-Coarse\hspace{1 mm}Tune)-(\frac{Fine\hspace{1 mm}Tune}{100})=-24\log_4(Float)+60$